dipaksarkar/docs/docs/bouncify/settings.md

 ## Mail Configuration

-The Mail Configuration section allows you to set up and manage the email service that powers all communications from your BouncifyPro platform.
+The Mail Configuration section allows you to set up and manage the email service that powers all communications from your Bouncify platform.
 Proper email configuration is essential for ensuring reliable delivery of system notifications, customer communications, and email validation service alerts.

 **Available Settings**